NSF US-Korea Mutual Ires: 2025-2027

 Welcome, NSF IRES Fellows!

-We are excited to have you join us at the 2024 NSF IRES US-Korea this summer!
-Below, you will find vital information to make your experience at NSF IRES US-Korea a great one.
+We are excited to have you join us at the 2025 NSF IRES US-Korea this summer!
+Below, you will find vital information to make your experience there a great one.

 Program Catalog & Syllabus